MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 In order to effectively make use of the `Staging` and `Production` deployments that we recommend you created along with your CodePush app, refer to the [multi-deployment testing](#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.

-### Code Signing setup
+### Code Signing setup (Android)

 Starting with CLI version **2.1.0** you can self sign bundles during release and verify its signature before installation of update.
-For more info about Code Signing please refer to [relevant code-push documentation section](https://github.com/Microsoft/code-push/tree/master/cli#code-signing).
+For more info about Code Signing please refer to [relevant code-push documentation section](cli.md#code-signing).
 In order to use Public Key for Code Signing you need to do following steps:

    Add `CodePushPublicKey` string item to `/path_to_your_app/android/app/src/main/res/values/strings.xml`.
 It may looks like this: